bitcoin-tools/nodebuilder/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Enhancement or feature request
+name: Enhancement / feature request
 about: Suggest an idea for this project
 title: '[FEAT] '
 labels: 'enhancement'